subzeroid/instagrapi/README.md

 See the [public transport guide](docs/usage-guide/public-transport.md) for live comparison results and caveats.

+TLS certificate verification is enabled by default.
+For a trusted debugging MITM proxy, prefer `Client(tls_verify="/path/to/proxy-ca.pem")`; use `Client(tls_verify=False)` only for temporary local debugging because it allows session interception.

 If your project uses [uv](https://docs.astral.sh/uv/), you can add the package with:

 ```bash